 - 4% U-235 requires 6.3 SWU if the tails assay is 0.20%

-But there are also operational aspects of high burnup fuels that are associated especially with reliability of such fuel.
-Main concerns associated with high burnup fuels are:
+But there are also operational aspects of high burnup fuels associated especially with the reliability of such fuel.
+The main concerns associated with high burnup of fuels are:

-- Increase burnup places additional demands on fuel cladding, which must withstand in the reactor environment for longer period.
+- Increased burnup places additional demands on fuel cladding, which must withstand in the reactor environment for a longer period.

 - The longer residence in the reactor requires a higher corrosion resistance.

-- Higher burnup leads to higher accumulation of gaseous fission products inside the fuel pin resulting in significant increase in internal pressure.
+- Higher burnup leads to a higher accumulation of gaseous fission products inside the fuel pin resulting in a significant increase in internal pressure.

-- Higher burnup leads to increased radiation induced growth, that can lead to undesirable changes in core geometry (fuel assembly bow or fuel rod bow).
-FA bow can result in an increased control rods drop time due to friction between control rod and bowed guide tubes.
+- Higher burnup leads to increased radiation-induced growth, which can lead to undesirable changes in core geometry (fuel assembly bow or fuel rod bow).
+FA bow can increase control rods drop time due to friction between control rod and bowed guide tubes.

-- High burnup fuel generates a smaller volume of fuel for reprocessing, but with a higher specific activity.
+- High burnup fuel generates a smaller fuel volume for reprocessing but with a higher specific activity.

-Strategic management and decision making in respect of the middle part of nuclear fuel cycles is a very specific problem of power engineering.
-It is obvious also such evaluation must contain nuclear calculations and business-economic evaluation, thus they cannot be carried out separately.
-Detailed nuclear calculations are necessary, because they can exclude many promising strategies.
-On the other hand they do not provide any information about benefits or costs.
-A strategic decision making must be carried out on the basis of business-economic evaluations.
+Strategic management and decision-making regarding the middle part of nuclear fuel cycles is a very specific problem of power engineering.
+Such evaluation must also contain nuclear calculations and business-economic evaluation; thus, they cannot be carried out separately.
+Detailed nuclear calculations are necessary because they can exclude many promising strategies.
+On the other hand, they do not provide any information about benefits or costs.
+Strategic decision-making must be carried out based on business-economic evaluations.